An Update on the Effects of the Pandemic on the Economy

 Interest-rate-sensitive sectors, like housing and autos, have seen the sharpest rebounds.
 Other sectors, especially service sectors like travel, hospitality, and leisure, are still very depressed.

-[Figure 2.
-Employment and Unemployment] September’s jobs report shows a continued pickup in hiring, although at a slower pace than in the summer.
+[FIGURE 2] September's jobs report shows a continued pickup in hiring, although at a slower pace than in the summer.
 We have made up a little over half of the jobs lost in March and April as people returned to work from temporary furlough.
-But that still means we are down almost 11 million jobs from February’s level.
+But that still means we are down almost 11 million jobs from February's level.
 The unemployment rate fell to just under 8 percent (7.9 percent) in September, better than expected.
-But part of that drop reflects a drop in labor force participation, which remains well below February’s level.
+But part of that drop reflects a drop in labor force participation, which remains well below February's level.

-[Figure 3.
-Re-employment Rates by Income] It is clear that the adverse effects of the pandemic have not been evenly distributed.
+[FIGURE 3] It is clear that the adverse effects of the pandemic have not been evenly distributed.
 They have been borne by the most vulnerable in our economy: lower-income and minority workers and communities; those who do not have the opportunity to work from home; those who do not live in areas with reliable telecommunications and internet services or access to adequate healthcare; and the smaller of small businesses.

 Rehiring by employers has been slower for lower-income workers than for higher-income workers – at the national level and in Cuyahoga county.

-[Figure 4.
-Progress on Unemployment by Race/Ethnicity and Educational Attainment] Over the course of the reopening, there has been less progress on reducing the unemployment rate for minorities than for whites and for those with lower levels of education compared with those with higher levels.
+[FIGURE 4] Over the course of the reopening, there has been less progress on reducing the unemployment rate for minorities than for whites and for those with lower levels of education compared with those with higher levels.